 Probably the highlight of the Rizal Tribes and Treks tour, the Daragat Survival Training is one way the Daragat tribe could share their story while sustaining a livelihood.

 They taught us how they cook using bamboos.
 They don’t use matches to light the fire.
 The bamboo is blocked by a bunch of pandan leaves, and contents are slowly cooked over an open fire.
 You know it’s ready when the water starts dripping out and steam starts to rise.
 They use binukaw leaf as the sour agent for sinigang instead of tamarind.

 We listened to Mang Canor’s stories from 1965 when he was imprisoned for kaingin.
 A couple of months ago, the wood from his land was seized by DENR and there was this whole lawsuit, but the Daragat won, but they were asked to retrieve the wood themselves which would cost them more.

 We had a Boodle Lunch and invite the Daragat Tribe.

+The Rizal Tribes and Treks exposed me to some social issues.
 Buy local to support local farmers instead of buying imported food.
 Did you know that organic vegetables are available right here?
 They can’t really afford pesticides so everything they grow is organic.
 But are they as accessible?